vmware-tanzu/velero/design/volume-snapshot-data-movement/volume-snapshot-data-movement.md

 **Node-Agent**: Node-Agent is an existing Velero module that will be used to host VBDM.
 **Exposer**: Exposer is to expose the snapshot/target volume as a path/device name/endpoint that are recognizable by Velero generic data path.
 For different snapshot types/snapshot accesses, the Exposer may be different.
 This isolation guarantees that when we want to support other snapshot types/snapshot accesses, we only need to replace with a new Exposer and keep other components as is.
 **Velero Generic Data Path (VGDP)**: VGDP is the collective of modules that is introduced in [Unified Repository design][1].
 Velero uses these modules to finish data transmission for various purposes.
 In includes uploaders and the backup repository.
 **Uploader**: Uploader is the module in VGDP that reads data from the source and writes to backup repository for backup; while read data from backup repository and write to the restore target for restore.
 At present, only file system uploader is supported.
 In future, the block level uploader will be added.
-For file system uploader, only Kopia uploader will be used, Restic will not be integrated with VBDM.
+For file system and basic block uploader, only Kopia uploader will be used, Restic will not be integrated with VBDM.

 ## Replacement
 3rd parties could integrate their own data movement into Velero by replacing VBDM with their own DMs.
 The DMs should process DUCR/DDCRs appropriately and finally put them into one of the terminal states as shown in the DataUpload CRD and DataDownload CRD sections.